top of page

 There were about 35 students and staff at that first LTC.
 None of us could have imagined the foundation that was being laid that week.
 Relationships were created, experiences were shared and gifting for the expansion of God’s kingdom were being discovered.
 Yeah, it was indeed a week of historical precedence.

-And by God’s grace, we continue to faithfully fulfill our mission on college campuses.
+And by God’s grace, we continue to faithfully fulfill our mission on college campuses today.

 bottom of page